mattiasmucherie/academy-server-development/corsandproxy.md

 ## Ok, now what?

 Take some time to explore the concept of middleware in Express and how it can be used to enhance the functionality of your API.
-Additionally, investigate how you can integrate Handlebars as a template engine to create a website alongside your API.
+Additionally, investigate how you can [integrate EJS](https://blog.logrocket.com/how-to-use-ejs-template-node-js-application/) as a template engine to create a website alongside your API.

 Once you have some understanding of these concepts, create a website that uses your API to fetch and display data.
-Use Handlebars to render the data in a user-friendly format.
+Use EJS to render the data in a user-friendly format.

 If you need further guidance on the architectural setup, let me know and I'll provide some advice.